 Required for entering the Servo setup menu.
-For service personnel only.
+For service personnel only!
 When pressing this, you will need to enter a four-digit pin code to activate the Servo button.
+The pin code is 1234.

 - Home

 Return to the main menu.